karmsingh691/Ultra-Instinct-Rover-Project/README.md

 The code for this part of the project is listed as "test.py" --> https://github.com/karmsingh691/Ultra-Instinct-Rover-Project/blob/main/test.py

+## Using a Webserver to control the Rover

+### HTML Based Server

+### Node-RED Server

+# Autonomous Rover

+Programs and techniques used to create a autonomous rover.

 ## Obstacle Avoiding Rover

 The next step for this project was to get some autnomous travel going.
 For the current build, I have three Ultra Sonic Range sensors on the front of the rover to aid in detecting obstrcutions in the rovers path.